 Second place winners “The Inevitables” wowed us with Project Horizon, a virtual classroom platform designed to smooth out some of the frustrations that arose as education became fully online during the 2020 COVID-19 Pandemic.
 Project Horizon is designed to act as a full service virtual classroom where students and educators can gather in an organized fashion that recreates some of the ideal aspects of a real world classroom environment.
 This included using group chats and direct messages to enable conversations, or using tasks to manage assignments and duties.
 As most schools turned to Zoom to conduct online learning last year, Project Horizon leveraged our Zoom call integration to make the experience of starting a virtual lecture seamless.

-But the element that really brought the whole experience together was how the team implemented Secure File Sharing to make Project Horizon a fully functional LMS.
+But the element that really brought the whole experience together was how the team implemented Document Collaboration to make Project Horizon a fully functional LMS.
 By using the folders feature in file sharing, teachers could create spaces to distribute reading materials, coursework, worksheets, exams, and anything else students need to engage with the curriculum.